Simonds L de L 1907

 Turnbull Mary 1900

 Mary was the daughter of Gavin Ainslie Turnbull (1826-1890), Surgeon General who served in the Crimea, at Sebastopol and in India and Mary Isabella Myers (1827-1869).
-Mary was descended for the ‘Duncan’ clan of famous Naval Officers and from The Chief Rabbi Aaron Uri Phoebus Hart (1670 Breslau – 1756 London) (Hebrew: רבי אהרן אורי פײבוש הרט) who was the first Chief Rabbi of the United Kingdom and the Rabbi of the Great Synagogue of London from 1704 until his death in 1756.Turnbull GA 1850
+Mary was descended from the Scottish ‘Duncan’ clan of famous Naval Officers and from Rabbi Aaron Uri Phoebus Hart (1670 Breslau – 1756 London) (Hebrew: רבי אהרן אורי פײבוש הרט) who was the first Chief Rabbi of the United Kingdom and the Rabbi of the Great Synagogue of London from 1704 until his death in 1756.Turnbull GA 1850

 Henry Simonds and Blackall Simonds, then the partners running the Brewery, both died childless and Louis took up the reins.
 First as Company Secretary when H&G Simonds was first registered in 1885, then as Chairman from 1872 – 1916.
 He died suddenly in the flu epidemic, whilst still in office.
 So that his family portrait had to be made from a likeness on a black & white photograph.

 He travelled widely for business & leisure.
-Returning to fish for the large salmon that famously visited the River Orkla of Trondheim, Norway.
+Returning in spring to fish for the large salmon that famously visited the River Orkla of Trondheim, Norway.
 A bundle of his letters home from 1881 to 1916 just before he died are on the bookshelf below.

 Simonds L de L 1912